-Passport Processing Times Right Now (How Long You Will Have to Wait in June 2023)
+Passport Processing Times Right Now (How Long You Will Have to Wait in in 2023)

 Looking to apply for a new passport or renew your existing one for an upcoming international trip?
 It may take a while.
 Demand is high, which is bad news if you waited until the last minute.
 While you have options, it could still take many months before your new passport is fully processed and shipped.

 Passport processing times depend on how you applied.
 Options include Routine, Expedited, and Expedited at an Agency.
 While anyone can apply or renew using the routine and expedited options, only those traveling within 14 days can complete the process at an agency.
 Processing times listed are as of April 1, 2023.
 Times do not include shipping, which can add two to four weeks.

 Routine is the standard option.
 It does not cost any additional money, but it takes a while.
 The U.S. Department of State says routine applications currently take 10 to 13 weeks to process.
 Remember, this does not include the time it takes to mail your application to the processing facility (around two weeks).
 It also does not include the time it takes to receive your passport in the mail (another two weeks).
 To be safe, add in an additional four weeks for shipping — 14 to 17 weeks total.

 To expedite the shipping process, mail your application using Priority Mail Express from UPSP.
 Consider also paying the U.S. Department of State $19.53 for 1 to 2-day delivery of your completed passport.

 Should you use the routine service?
 I advise against it for travel within the next 18 weeks.
 While that may change soon, wait times are too unpredictable to take the chance.